AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

     >We recommend that you include the name of the record you are linking to in the name of the relationship-type field to capture what record type the new field is coming from.
 The name of the linked record is not visible in the new linked record field or its linked fields.

      * **Description**: Additional information about the relationship-type field.
 The description of a field displays when you hover over the field's column in a table.
-     * **Find a record type**: The record type that you want to link to.
-This is the linked record. <!-- logged a bug to rename this to Linked record type-->
+     * **Linked record type**: The record type that you want to link to.
+This is the linked record.
+You can select an operational record type or a taxonomy.
      * **Allow multiple records**: This allows you to select multiple records when the linked record type field displays on the original records.
 This is selected by default.

 1. (Optional) Select the fields that belong to the linked record type that you want to display as linked fields on the original records.
 Use the **search** icon ![](assets/search-icon.png) to search for a field.